mdasyg/smartthermostat/src/README.md

 ## Arduino IDE

-1. You have to manually download from library manager and from github the required libraries
+1. You have to manually download from library manager and/or from github the required libraries
 2. You can compile and upload to arduino

 ## Atom/PlatformIO

 1. You have to install [atom](https://atom.io/) Text Editor
 2. Install PlatformIO package, follow instructions [here](http://platformio.org/get-started/ide?install=atom)
 3. After that you can compile and upload the project to the arduino.
 The dependencies will be downloaded automatically

+# Files preparation

+1. You must rename or copy the DeviceSecrets.h.example to DeviceSecrets.h and add the appropriate information

 # Notes